junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 ```
 # Evaluation
 After training we need to evaluate our model using test data, this will indicate the size of the error between the predicted result and the actual results.
-This will be part of an iterative process on a relatively small set of data to determine the best mix of features.
+Reducing the error will be part of an iterative process on a relatively small set of data to determine the best mix of features.
 There are different approaches supported by ML .NET We use cross-validation to estimate the variance of the model quality from one run to another, it and also eliminates the need to extract a separate test set for evaluation.
 We display the quality metrics to evaluate and get the model's accuracy metrics

 (https://en.wikipedia.org/wiki/Cross-validation_(statistics))

-We will look at 2 metrics:
+We will look at two metrics:
-* L1 Loss - you need to minimize this, though if the input labels are not normaized this can be quite high.
+* L1 Loss - you need to minimise this, though if the input labels are not normalised, this can be quite high.
-* R-squared - provides a goodness of fit for linear regressions modelswill be between 0 -> 1, the closer to 1 the better.
+* R-squared - provides a measure of the goodness of fit, for linear regressions models will be between 0 -> 1, the closer to 1 the better.

 where: